 If you legitimately messed up, is there something you could do to make it better, like apologize?
 Or maybe you learned knowledge that you can apply to the situation next time.

 However, if you find yourself comparing your performance to some ideal of motherhood, ask yourself if that is reasonable or helpful.
 A giveaway is a “should” thought, such as, “I should be more like…” or “I should have…”

 Another thing to watch out for is “I never…” or “I always…” thinking.
 Chances are, you’re being harder on yourself than you deserve to be.
 Try to keep yourself from blowing a perceived fault out of proportion.

 We often exaggerate the negative consequences that our parenting might have.

 As you come to recognize these types of negative thoughts, you can learn to stop them in their tracks.
 You might use positive affirmations to shift your thinking.
-Check out these affirmations to help with working mom guilt.

 Treat Yourself Like a Friend

 One way to challenge negative self-talk is to speak to yourself how you would speak to a friend.
 Treat yourself with the kindness, love, and acceptance you deserve.